AhmedKhota/GA-sound-generation/README.md

 The GA uses the Tournament Selection method with a Tournament size of 16, and two-point crossover, to evolve successive generations.
 The population size was set to 400 and with each new generation, the children produced by the selected parents completely replaced them in the new generation.

 Firstly, randomly generated sounds, using the same genotype design, were evaluated manually, not using the GA, by listening to them and assigning a fitness value from 1 to 5.
-3000 such sounds were evaluated and used as training data for a neural network (GA_neural_net.py) to learn how to evaluate fitness of such genotypes.
+3000 such sounds were evaluated and used as training data for a neural network (GANNkfold.py) to learn how to evaluate the fitness of such genotypes.

 Two neural network models were used, one using a linear activation function for the output layer and one using a sigmoid activation function for the output layer.
 The neural network layout is shown below.